golden-layout/golden-layout/README.md

 1. `LayoutManager.newDragSource()` now only will create a ComponentItem.
 Its parameters have been changed to reflect that.
 1. TypeScript definition has been updated to remove many private declarations which should not have been included.

+Note that `LayoutManager.newDragSource()` does not require `LayoutConfig.settings.constrainDragToContainer` to be set to false.

 ## Version 2

 Version 2.0 is now available from [NPM](https://www.npmjs.com/package/golden-layout).